-If there are certain vegetables you do not like, you can take them out.
-If there are others you really like, you can add them in.
+You can take out certain vegetables if you do not like certain vegetables.
+If there are others you like, you can add them in.
 Throughout Vietnam, you will find variations of these fresh spring rolls.

 When making these Vietnamese fresh spring rolls, there are a few things for you to remember:

 - Fresh Ingredients – Vietnamese only use fresh ingredients in their foods.
 So all the foods for these spring rolls are fresh – usually bought in the morning at the market and then eaten that same day.
-Most of the vegetables and fruits you can get at your local grocery store.
+You can get most vegetables and fruits at your local grocery store.

-- Shrimp and pork – This spring roll is a traditional spring roll so it uses both shrimp and boiled pork.
+- Shrimp and pork – This spring roll is traditional, so it uses shrimp and boiled pork.
 This is how it is eaten in Vietnam.
-If you do not like the combination you can alwys choose one or the other.
-If your shrimp is too big you can slice it.
-Also pork must be thinly sliced.
+If you do not like the combination, you can always choose one or the other.
+If your shrimp is too big, you can slice it.
+Also, pork must be thinly sliced.

-- Fresh Herbs – Vietnamese also use only fresh herbs as fresh mint and cilantro.
-Also you can put in some Vietnamese or Thai basil.
+- Fresh Herbs – Vietnamese use only fresh herbs such as mint and cilantro.
+Also, you can put in some Vietnamese or Thai basil.
 South Vietnam will use more Vietnamese basil than North Vietnam.

-- Green Banana – The Vietnamese will usually have a green banana in these spring rolls.
-For most people this may be hard to find fresh.
-If you cannot find a green banana you can elimiate this; we kept it in for this recipe as it is something the Vietnamese will have in their spring rolls.
+- Green Banana – The Vietnamese usually have a green banana in these spring rolls.
+For most people, this may be hard to find fresh.
+If you cannot find a green banana, you can eliminate this; we kept it in for this recipe as it is something the Vietnamese will have in their spring rolls.

-- Rice Noodles – In Vietnam we can buy the rice noodles fresh and already cooked.
-Those who are not in Vietnam will need to buy the dried version and boil and cook them.
-Follow the instrucitons on the packet.
-We suggest buy a Vietnamese brand; go to you local Asian grocery store to see what they have.
+- Rice Noodles – In Vietnam, we can buy fresh and cooked rice noodles.
+Those not in Vietnam must buy the dried version and boil and cook it.
+Follow the instructions on the packet.
+We suggest buying a Vietnamese brand; go to your local Asian grocery store to see what they have.

 - Rice Paper – There are many kinds of rice paper but get a Vietnamese brand.
 Again many grocery stores now carry this or buy it from your local Asian grocery store.

 - Chives – The Vietnamese will add the chives to the shrimp rolls.
-I am persoanlly not a huge fan of these Chives as I find them hard to eat but they do make for a nice display and decoaration for these rolls.
+I am not a huge fan of these Chives as I find them hard to eat, but they make for a nice display and decoration for these rolls.

 Here are a few tips to help you to roll your spring rolls.
 You can watch our video and also see how we roll them here in Hanoi, Vietnam.
 This video was filmed and taken in my home in Hanoi, so sometimes you can hear some of the sounds of Hanoi -it is all part of being authentic and showing your authentic Vietnamese foods and recipes.

-- Brush on water – We use a kitchen brush to brush on the water to the rice spring roll skin.
-The trick is that you do not want over wet it or the skin will break easily.
-If you watch our video you can see how little water Suu put on to the skin.
+- Brush on the water – We use a kitchen brush to brush on the water to the rice spring roll skin.
+The trick is that you do not want over wet it, or the skin will break easily.
+If you watch our video, you can see how little water Suu puts onto the skin.

-- Lettuce and herbs are first – When you roll a spring roll the lettuce and herbs are first.
-You can see from our video just a small amount was used at the very top of the fresh spring roll wrapper.
+- Lettuce and herbs are first – When you roll a spring roll, the lettuce and herbs are first.
+From our video, just a small amount was used at the very top of the fresh spring roll wrapper.

-- Fruit and Vegetables – The fruit and vegetables are next.
-If you watch the video you can see just a few pieces are put on.
+- Fruit and Vegetables – Fruit and vegetables are next.
+If you watch the video, you can see that just a few pieces are put on.

 - Fold in the Sides – Fold in the sides.
-You should not need water but if you do you can add a bit.
+You should not need water, but you can add a bit if you do.

 - Roll Tightly – Then roll the spring roll tightly and close.

-- Do not over wet – The fruits, vegetables and other ingredients in the spring roll has water in it.
-For this reason the roll will start to get wet so you do not need to over wet or the skin will break apart.
+- Do not over-wet – The spring roll’s fruits, vegetables, and other ingredients have water.
+For this reason, the roll will start to get wet, so you do not need to over-wet it, or the skin will break apart.

 Vietnamese Spring Roll Sauces:

-I love both of these sauces so much that I will mix them when Ieatg my fresh spring rolls.
+I love both of these sauces so much that I will mix them when I eat my fresh spring rolls.
 I find the flavors go together very well.